Early Life of Henry Louis Vivian Derozio

-.
-At the age seventeen Derozio was appointed a teacher of English literature in the Hindu College.
+At the age 17 years, Henry Louis Vivian Derozio was appointed a teacher of English literature in the Hindu College.
 The method of teaching that was followed by Derozio was unconventional in nature.
-His teachings had a critical outlook and it was from his students that his students had learnt to reason everything they experienced and denounced everything that did not fit into the realm of reason.
+His teachings had a critical outlook and it was from him that his students had learnt to reason everything they experienced and denounced everything that did not fit into the realm of reason.
 He was very popular among his students and his students were known by the name of ‘Derozians’.
 He infused his pupils with his own rationalism.
 He had instilled into the minds of his students the essence of free spirit, love for knowledge and a desire to live up to their identity.
 Under his influence, they came to attack the prejudices and superstitions of Hindu religion.

 Being inspired by Derozio all his students had started questioning the rituals of Hindu religion as a result a massive backlash had taken place against him in the Hindu society because almost everywhere his students had started protesting the orthodox Hindu religion.
 Due to such a revolutionary attitude Derozio was expelled from the Hindu College by Radhakanta Deb.
 But even after expulsion Derozio continued his interaction with his students and helped them by taking out several newspapers challenging the uselessness of some of the Hindu customs.